Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Discussion

 \paragraph{Kinship connections and composition}

-One of the most critical networks for survival while living without shelter is one's kinship network. \citet{almquist2024innovating} estimated 17\% of people living unhoused in 2024 lived with their extended kin.
-In Figure~\ref{fig:family_iso}, we have mapped the labeled isomorphism by gender and role (e.g., child, spouse, etc.) for all families surveyed in 2024.
+One of the most critical networks for survival while living without shelter is one's kinship network (or family/household network). \citet{almquist2024innovating} estimated 17\% of people living unhoused in 2024 lived with their extended kin.
+In Figure~\ref{fig:family_iso24}, we have mapped the labeled isomorphism by gender and role (e.g., child, spouse, etc.) for all families surveyed in 2024.
 Most relationships involve single parents with a child, but we see several large households, including families with ten children.
 We see that family sizes for Black or African Americans, Asian or Asian Americans, and Native Hawaiian or Other Pacific Islanders are statistically larger than those of White families, whereas the other groups are statistically distinguishable.
-Last, this model further allows us to see that chronically homeless people have larger family groups.
-Our data also suggest additional family members are falling into homelessness when one member is already on the streets.
-People are less connected and in less dense networks, implying the family unit is growing in importance for people living unhoused.
+Lastly, this model also allows us to see that chronically homeless individuals tend to have larger family groups.

 \paragraph{Referral network}